Avast VPN vs. NordVPN

 Does NordVPN come with threat protection?

 Yes.
-Even with a Standard plan, NordVPN scans all your downloaded files and deletes the suspicious ones.
+Even with a Basic plan, NordVPN scans all your downloaded files and deletes the suspicious ones.
 It also offers warnings about any potentially unsafe sites.
-If you invest in NordVPN’s next level of protection — the Plus plan — you’ll also get a data-breach scanner and password manager.
+If you invest in NordVPN’s Plus plan, you’ll also get a data breach scanner and password manager.